Rinchan: Rule and conversion

 Both Jonaraja and BIS commend Rinchan to be a kind and just ruler.
 The rule of law was sacrosanct for everybody irrespective of closeness to the King and his sagacious ways led subjects to believe that the Golden Age of Kashmir had been restored.
 (Note: Both the sources mention the same incident about him resolving an (apparently) intractable dispute in an ingenious way.)
-Shah Mir was appointed as the Prime Minister.
+Shah Mir was appointed as the prime minister.

-Jonaraja notes that soon after his ascension, Rinchan had sought initiation into Saivism, the predominant religious denomination of Kashmir, but the Devasmamin (the priest) felt him to be unworthy.
-He does not discuss the religious aspects of Rinchan any further but given the Islamic names of his son, it is obvious that he had converted to Islam sometime later.
-According to BIS, Rinchan was terribly confused about his religious conversion, with both Hindus and Muslims beseeching him to join their faith to the extent of engaging in theological debates.
-Eventually, one morning he saw Bulbul Shah—an Uyghur Sufi missionary of the Ni'matullah Order—and was taken in by his devotion as well as preaching; thus, he became the first ruler of the Kashmir Valley to embrace Islam.
+Jonaraja notes that soon after his ascension, Rinchan had sought initiation into Śaivism, the predominant religious denomination of Kashmir, but the Devasmamin (the priest) felt him to be unworthy.
+Jonaraja does not discuss the religious aspects of Rinchan any further but given the Islamic names of his son, it is obvious that he had converted to Islam sometime later.
+According to BIS, Rinchan was confused about his religious conversion, with both Hindus and Muslims beseeching him to join their faith to the extent of engaging in theological debates.
+Eventually, one morning he saw Bulbul Shah — an Uyghur Sufi missionary of the Ni'matullah Order — and was taken in by his devotion as well as preaching; thus, he became the first ruler of the Kashmir Valley to embrace Islam.

-In the meanwhile, Udayandeva—a member of the erstwhile nobility, who had fled to Gandhara on the heels of a failed negotiation with Qadr—scoped for opportunities to usurp the throne.
+In the meanwhile, Udayandeva — a member of the erstwhile nobility, who had fled to Gandhara on the heels of a failed negotiation with Qadr — scoped for opportunities to usurp the throne.
 He is said to have instigated Takka, whose brother Timi was earlier executed by Rinchan for having drunk stolen milk, into a rebellion; Udayandeva particularly emphasized how Rinchan cared about nothing but fame and how Takka was kept in the sidelines of Rinchan's administration unlike Vyala.

 Subsequently, Rinchan was sworded in the royal palace and the conspirators, taking him for dead, planned to seize the city.
 In reality, Rinchan was seriously injured but not dead; he stood up once they were at a distance.
 Despite spotting this, no one bothered to have him overpowered but fought among themselves about who was to blame for not pulling off the assassination.
 Eventually, Rinchan staked the assassins and massacred their families to the extent of disemboweling pregnant women.
 The rebellion was suppressed ruthlessly but the injuries inflicted a chronic headache.